 This contribution presents a bilateral filter operation, suggested to be performed on decoded sample values directly after the inverse transform.
 The proposed bilateral filter is a five-tap filter in the shape of a plus sign.
 The strength of the filter is based only on the TU size and QP.
 No additional parameters are determined during encoding and no new syntax elements are proposed except for flag at slice-, PPS- or SPS-level for turning on or off the filter.
-Preliminary results reported indicate that the overall BD-rate improvement for JVET sequences is -0.45% / -0.50% Y for AI/RA.
+It is reported that the overall BD-rate improvement for JVET sequences is -0.51% for AI.
+Preliminary results reported indicate that the overall BD-rate improvement for JVET sequences is -0.50% Y for RA.
 A complexity increase of about +6,5% / +4,3% is reported for encoder/decoder.
 It is proposed to create an exploratory experiment to study the bilateral filter in detail until the next JVET meeting.

 Introduction